mtribes/samples-android/README.md

 ### Running

-Clone the project and open from Android Studio, then build and run the app on a simulator/device.
+Clone the project and open it in Android Studio, then build and run the app on a simulator or device.

 ### Structure

 Each sample contains the following files:

-- `samples/data/FakeRepository.kt` - contains all data related logic and mtribes related integration
+- `samples/data/FakeRepository.kt` - contains all data-related logic and mtribes-related integration code
-- `samples/ui/MainViewModel.kt` - contains all presentation related logic
+- `samples/ui/MainViewModel.kt` - contains all presentation-related logic
 - `mtribes` module - generated mtribes Space integration code
 - `samples/ui/MainFragment.kt` - contains a simple UI layout

 And the following UI elements:

-1. `Header` - displays a sign-in/out button along with a welcome message when signed in.
+1. `Header` - displays a sign-in/out button along with a welcome message when signed in
-2. `Hero` - displays a different image depending on whether signed in or out.
+2. `Hero` - displays a different image depending on whether signed in or out
-3. `Banner` - displays a `Join Now` label when signed out, and a `Member` label when signed in.
+3. `Banner` - displays a `Join Now` label when signed out, and a `Member` label when signed in

 `Hero` and `Banner` are moved into an mtribes `Section` to highlight the dynamic capabilities these can provide.